S3 – Super Science Searches

 Giving Students Access to Scientific Research

-S3-Super Science Searches is a pilot program introduced as a pilot project to a limited number of 6th, 7th and 8th classes at Cupertino, Kennedy and Lawson middle schools.
+S3-Super Science Searches was introduced in 2012 as a pilot project to a limited number of 6th, 7th and 8th classes at Cupertino, Kennedy and Lawson middle schools.
 Teachers have included the S3-Super Science Searches project as part of their curriculum to satisfy a number of the Science Content Standards for California Public Schools.
 Databases available for S3-Super Science Searches include science and technology resources made available through the Santa Clara County Library.

 With S3-Super Science Searches, students use age-appropriate online subscription databases that are funded by the Santa Clara County Library to conduct their research for this project.
 Don’t have a library card?
 Click here to learn how to apply for a library card.
 Click here for a list of S3 databases.